 Our walking holidays in Germany – in keeping with our Slow holiday philosophy – are a means of discovering a region up close.
 Our perfectly planned routes (described in easy-to-follow notes) allow plenty of time to appreciate your surroundings.
 And because there’s no group, no arrangements to make (we do all that), and no luggage to worry about, you can make impromptu stops to watch an eagle, learn about local history, or to sip a local brew in a beer garden.

-Judging by where Germans go, the best regions for a walking holiday in Germany would probably be the Harz Mountains and the Black Forest.
-Walking holidays in Bavaria, meanwhile, combine glittering lakes with vistas of peaks such as the Watzmann.
-Elsewhere, the shores of Lake Constance reward walkers with far-reaching views, while in the Moselle Valley paths skirt steep vineyards to reach half-timbered towns.
+Judging by where Germans go, the best region for a walking holiday in Germany would probably be the Black Forest.
+Walking holidays in Bavaria, meanwhile, where we offer both easy walking holidays and more challenging hiking holidays, combine glittering lakes with vistas of peaks such as the Watzmann.
+Elsewhere, the shores of Lake Constance reward walkers with far-reaching views.

 To give you a good idea of how we can tailor our trips to your individual requirements, take a look at the section of the website specifically devoted to travellers from outside the UK.

 Alternatively, if you’d prefer to get the low-down on Inntravel holidays from someone who has first-hand experience, you can email Phil Wise.
 Based in California, Phil has taken many trips with us over the years, and will be happy to give you general information about travelling to Europe and the overall Inntravel holiday experience from an American perspective.